hacatu/Number-Theory-Utils/README.md

 or directory in `src/lib` is turned into its own static library in `$(BUILD_ROOT)/lib`, and every C file or directory in `src/test` is turned into its own test executable in `$(BUILD_ROOT)/bin/test`.

-To run tests, simply run `make test` (or `make BUILD_ROOT=build/release test`).
-For build variants where coverage testing should be done, `make coverage` is better since both will re-run all tests every time.

 `make clean` should remove all output files in all variant build directories, as well as all generated documentation.